sosy-lab/benchexec/doc/run-results.md

 and stored together with the result values that are determined by BenchExec.
 The content of these values can be arbitrary, but in most cases will be either a raw number, a number with a unit suffix, or plain text.

-Because the value for memory usage is named `memUsage` in `benchexec` result files only for backwards compatibility, we may change its name to `memory` in a future version (e.g., version 2.0) of BenchExec.
-Tools that read such files and want to be future-proof may use both names for value lookup.

 The `<column>` tags may have an attribute `hidden` set to `true`.
 This indicates values that are typically not primarily interesting for users,